Slashdot is powered by your submissions, so send in your scoop

 As a librarian(not in Academic library, but workstudied in one during my undergraduate days.)
 I find it's hard to believe.
 Most libraians are addicted to the detailed usage statstics provided by modern intergrated library systems.

-In these days of diminishing resources, most subject-matter/faculty liaison librarians do all they can to inc
+In these days of diminishing resources, most subject-matter/faculty liaison librarians do all they can to increase the usage number of resources in their fiefdom.
+Resources that's unused and pristine will eventually be cancelled.

 • Re:wow..
 (Score:2, Interesting)